bryancarpenter/java-barnes-hut/README.md

 ## Disclaimer

-Although the logic of this code is believed to be a correct implementatio of Barnes-Hut, parameters such as the time step have not been tuned to guarantee accuracy of the simulation.
+Although the logic in this code is believed to be a correct implementation of Barnes-Hut, parameters including the time step and opening angle have not been tuned to guarantee accuracy of the simulation.